DocumentationAdobe Primetime Authentication - Most frequently used terms

 RequestorID - it is a unique ID that identifies a programmer or its resources – account, brand, or channel, and so on, to Adobe Pass.

-ResourceID - an ID (a string) that identifies programmer to MVPD.
+ResourceID - an ID (a string) that identifies programmer to Multichannel Video Programming Distributor (MVPD).

 Service provider - this refers to the role of SP, played by Adobe Primetime authentication, acting on behalf of a Programmer during an integration with an MVPD.

-Content provider - a programmer is also referred as a content provide
+Content provider - a programmer is also referred as a content provider.

 Media company - Media Companies are PayTV providers, essentially MPVDs.